julianfabinc/Raeumi/README.md

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153218995/57689ea3-be88-4d1f-8960-9f7fd1332b48" height = 350/>

-## 4 Collect objects
+## 4 Collecting objects
-First of all, we have to know what kind of objects we want to collect.
+First of all, we had to know what kind of objects we want to collect.
 At first, we wanted to have the opportunity to collect any object form.
 However, our collection arm would have to be very complex and need at least two or more ports on the computer to fulfill this task.
 The problem is that we only have three ports left, and we know we need at least one for the object container and one for the color sensor.
-This means we must construct a collection device with only one motor, which makes it very hard to build something like a pair of pliers.
+This means we must construct a collection device with only one motor which makes it very hard to build something like a pair of pliers.
 So, we decided to use a fork to pick up objects.
 Nevertheless, this also means that we only can collect particular objects.

-So, first of all, let us look at how we want to identify the objects.
-Since we want to sort the objects by color, we need the color sensor placed at the center front.
-As objects usually lie on the ground, placing the sensor as close as possible to the ground makes sense.
-This works efficiently with our base because we must mount it at the desired position.
-However, with the current design, you need good luck that the objects come right in front of the sensor.
+Next, let us look at how we want to identify the objects.
+Since we want to sort the objects according to their color, we need to place the color sensor at the center front.
+As objects usually lie on the ground, it makes sense to place the sensor as close as possible to the ground.
+This works efficiently on our base because we only have to mount it at the desired position.
+However, with the current design you need a good amount of luck that the objects come right in front of the sensor.
-Furthermore, if they do not, the robot will continue driving ahead and push the object with it without noticing it.
-Consequently, it is desirable to identify the object at any position at the front of the robot.
-Since it is impossible to enlarge the sensor, we build a funnel in front of the color sensor, which places the objects right in front of it.
-So overall, you need the following bricks for the color sensor and the funnel:
+Furthermore, if they do not, the robot will continue driving ahead and pushing the object in front of itself without noticing it.
+Consequently, it is desirable to identify the object in any position at the front of the robot.
+Since it is impossible to enlarge the sensor, we build a funnel in front of the color sensor which places the objects right in front of it.
+Overall, you need the following bricks for the color sensor and the funnel:

 <img src = "https://github.com/julianfabinc/Raeumi/assets/153210113/661e12bf-41c3-44ed-bfc9-31bccfd3965f" height=200 />